pester/Pester/README.md

 ## Focus

 Tests and blocks can be focused by using `-Focus` parameter.
-Focus runs only the tests that are focused, not matter what other filters are set.
+Focus runs only the tests that are focused, no matter what other filters are set.
 This works accross the whole test suite, and allows you to debug tests very easily.

 In v4 when I set a breakpoint into some common function and have 10 passing tests and 1 failing test using that function I need to hit the breakpoint 10 times.
 With `-Focus` I simply set my breakpoints and run just that single test.